cokelid/ChocoButler/README.md

 ![Upgrade success pop-up](./img/screenshot-05-success.png?raw=true)

-When no outdated packages are available for upgrade (e.g. post-install) the icon returns to the regular blue and brown Chocolatey icon.
+When no outdated packages are available for upgrade (e.g. post-install) the icon returns to the regular icon.
 Hovering over the icon displays "No outdated packages":

 ![Normal icon for no outdated packages](./img/screenshot-06-post-install.png?raw=true)